gdsbook/book/notebooks/02_geospatial_computational_environment.md

 # This is a code cell
 ```

-A code cell can be run to execute the code it contains.
-If such code produces
+A code cell can be "run" to execute the code it contains.
+If the code produces
-an output (e.g. a table or a figure), this will be printed as a cell output.
+an output (e.g. a table or a figure), this will be produced below the code cell as output.
-Every time a cell is run, its counter on the notebook interface will go up by one.
+Every time a cell is run, its counter on the notebook interface will go up by one[^counters].
+This counter indicates the order in which a cell is run, in that lower-number cells have been run before higher-number cells.
+As mentioned before, however, notebooks generally allow the user to "go back" and execute cells again, so there may be lower-number cells that come *after* higher-number cells.

 #### Rich Content